 UL reaches another important step in terms of safety: UL’s laboratory in Carugate, Italy,

-has recently received a new accreditation that lets the laboratory team of experts test plastic materials in accordance to the standard IEC 60335-1 Annex T.
+has recently expanded its capabilities of the accredited standard IEC60335-1 including Annex T that authorizes the laboratory team of experts to test plastic materials in accordance to the standard IEC 60335-1 Annex T.

 Our professionals can now conduct aging tests on selected plastic materials to verify any change of the material properties before and after exposure to UVC light.
 By doing so, our technicians verify that the exposure to UVC light has not modified the electrical or the mechanical characteristics of the material and it can be safely used if exposed to UVC light.

-If UVC light can help fight COVID-19, it also presents undue health risks if it is improperly contained.
+While UVC light may help fight COVID-19, it also may present health risks if it is improperly contained.
 A person can suffer damage to the eyes, skin and even the lungs in a matter of seconds.

 Similar to UVC's harmful effect on people, UVC affects plastic, too.
 Products requiring the use of plastic may become brittle with a visible color change on the material's surface.
 In technical terms, UV radiation causes photooxidative degradation, which leads to a break of the polymer chains and deterioration of its mechanical properties.

 Additionally, plastic that has been damaged by UVC light can quickly lose its electrical and mechanical properties.
 For some plastics, UVC damage can lead to complete component failure altogether.